 - Smart & Auto Ranging - Automatically detects AC/DC voltage, resistance, and continuity.
 Eliminates the need for manual dial adjustments, reducing inaccurate results and enhancing safety and ease of use.
 This tool is ideal for DIY enthusiasts, electricians, and engineers alike.

-- Portable Design - Fits easily in your pocket or toolbag.
+- Portable Design: This compact tool easily fits in pockets and toolbags alike.
 Whether you're working on a DIY project, electrical repairs, or maintenance, you can carry it anywhere with ease, making it an indispensable companion for tasks.

-- User-Friendly Tools - Featuring Data Hold, auto shutoff, low battery indicator, backlit display, and a built-in flashlight.
+- User-Friendly Functions: Featuring Data Hold, auto shutoff, low battery indicator, backlit display, and a built-in flashlight.
 Its durable ABS case provides unmatched protection against drops and damage.
 The included storage bag keeps your multimeter and accessories conveniently organized and accessible.

 - Smart Measurement: With smart auto ranging mode, the KM200s multimeter instantly recognizes and switches between AC/DC voltage, resistance, and continuity—no dial, no range, no guesswork.
 Measure faster, easier, and more accurately every time.